 Rather than sautéing everything on the stovetop, this time it's all going into the oven instead.
 One sheet pan means less clean-up, and baking means more idle time, so this one is a win-win-win.
 The chorizo and sweet potatoes get tossed with a diced onion and a little bit of olive oil, salt, pepper, and smoked paprika, then they go straight into the oven.
 Rather than having to babysit the stove, you can sip your coffee and read the paper, or better yet, make a batch of bloody maries and invite over a few of your favorite friends.

-Once the sweet potatoes are browned and crisp, we’ll crack a couple eggs on top, then it’s back to the oven for just a few more minutes.
-The whites spread around the sweet potatoes, getting crackly and lacy, while the yolks set to a perfect runny consistency.
-Sprinkle with some chopped scallions and the deed is done, although a generous squirt of sriracha certainly doesn’t hurt (and is highly recommended).
+Once the sweet potatoes are browned and crisp, crack a few eggs on top, then back to the oven until they're just cooked through.
+The whites will spread around the sweet potatoes, getting crackly and lacy, while the yolks set to a perfect runny consistency - or whatever level of "doneness" you prefer.
+Sprinkle with chopped scallions and the deed is done, although a generous dash of sriracha is highly recommended.

 One Year Ago: Baked Shrimp Scampi; Roasted Butternut Squash with Goat Cheese, Hazelnuts, and Lime